 The third free inventory management system involves relying upon your memory.
 This may be possible for really small businesses that are just getting started.
 But think about it.
 If a number escapes recollection or if there are any discrepancies between what is in a warehouse manager’s mind and what is actually in a warehouse, the consequences could be disastrous.
 It’s better to let all three of these free inventory management systems become a distant memory as you move up to something much better.

 Free Inventory Management

 Boxstorm® is available on any device, so you can simply open a Web browser on your desktop computer, laptop, tablet, or smartphone, and you can access the solution.
-Boxstorm® offers top-notch security so you can tell who makes changes to the numbers in the solution, and you can limit access to the software with user logins and user rights.
+Boxstorm® offers top-notch security so you can tell who makes changes to the numbers in the solution, and you can limit access to the software with user logins.
 It ensures that nothing gets forgotten or overlooked when you set up automatic reorder points on all of your inventory items.
 Errors can be easily spotted and rectified.
 Plus, Boxstorm® integrates with QuickBooks Online to automatically push inventory quantities to the accounting solution, eliminating the need for double data entry.

 Try Boxstorm® Forever Free today and discover all of the ways that this truly free inventory management solution actually costs you much less than any so-called free inventory management system ever could.